4th Filomena Workshop (Philosophy, Logic, and Analytical Metaphysics)

 "Metaphysical Assumptions in Russell’s Paradox", Ludovica Conti (University of Pavia)

-"Beyond Logical Revision: Logical Fixed Points and Theoretical Indispensability", Christos Kyriacou (University of Cyprus)
+"Beyond Logical Revision: Logical Fixed Points and Theoretical Indispensability and Explanatory Value", Christos Kyriacou (University of Cyprus)

 "Much Ado About the Many", Jonathan Mai (Goethe University, Frankfurt am Main)